anon767/AgentSAST/README.md

 - **Hypothesis-driven**: the planner creates bounded hypotheses; analyzers don't wander
 - **Evidence-based**: every finding requires concrete evidence and counter-evidence checks
-- **Disciplined agents**: each analyzer has one job — prove or disprove a specific hypothesis
+- **Disciplined agents**: each analyzer has one job to prove or disprove a specific hypothesis
 - **Model-agnostic**: swap between Bedrock, OpenAI, or local models with a CLI flag
 - **Safe by default**: shell allowlist, Python sandbox, DAST requests scoped to target host only
 - **Shared context**: all analyzers reuse the same FAISS index and CodeQL database